 In the Foundation Stage, children are encouraged to access a wide range of physical activity provision throughout the indoor and outdoor classroom as well as taking part in set PE sessions.
 Physical Development is one of the areas in the Early Year Foundation Stage where children learn to explore, experiment and refine their social, gross and fine motor skills.

 In Key Stage 1, children build on their early experiences and move into paired and group activities.
 They begin to play different games, explore and link actions, improve coordination and balance.
 They begin to express ideas and feelings about their own performances.

 In Key Stage 2, children build on their previous experiences through a broader PE curriculum.
 They learn specific skills and refine and improve existing ones.
 The children develop confidence to evaluate their own and other performances and reflect on how they can improve.
-They learn to work as a team in pairs and small groups as well as taking part in competitive experiences so that they develop a greater awareness of the importance for their actions as well as winning.
+They learn to work as a team, in pairs and small groups as well as taking part in competitive experiences so that they develop a greater awareness of the importance for their actions as well as winning.

-lifelong physical activity.
+A positive attitude towards active lifestyles is promoted and we aim to introduce children to lifelong physical activity.
 This is provided by the children having access to a wide range of extracurricular sporting clubs which accommodate a wide variety of interests.

 The children also take part in a ‘mile-a-day’ running activity to help develop fitness and stamina.
 Children are also encouraged to be active at break times, with a range of equipment offered for children to create and play their own games.
 Sport’s Leaders take responsibility for the provision of equipment, as well as leading small group games or activities.

 In KS2 pupils are provided with the opportunity to attend off site residential trips, taking part in a range of adventurous activities such as climbing, abseiling and orienteering.